build-on-aws/content/posts/i-deployed-kubernetes-with-a-1986-tandy-102-portable-computer/index.md

 ---
 title: "I deployed Kubernetes with a 1986 Tandy 102 Portable Computer"
-description: "Making old computers do modern thigs is fun and helps me learn things.
+description: "Making old computers do modern things is fun and helps me learn things.
 In this post, experience my adventure deploying a Kubernetes application from a TRS-80 Model 102, also known as Tandy 102, a portable computer made in 1986.
 Enjoy the wonders of how surprisingly little things have changed in the world of computing in the last 40 years."
 tags:
   - containers
   - kubernetes